-- An effective control method in light and medium brush densities to kill target plant root systems. - Effective control of some invasive, nuisance and poisonous vegetation. - Allows for selectivity in targeting vegetation.
+- An effective control method in light and medium brush densities to kill target plant root systems. - When applied correctly, they are an effective control of some invasive, nuisance and poisonous vegetation. - Allows for selectivity when targeting specific vegetation.

 General Guidelines: